RainbowDAO/05-Near-MetaBUILD-DAO-ERC20-Factory/Solidity-version-contract-for-Aurora/README.md

 ## Create a Token

-The creatToken  in the TokenMain contract creates a Token of its own, defining names, logos, and symbols,_totalSupply,_burn fee,mint fee,fee,
+The creatToken  in the TokenFactory contract creates a Token of its own, defining names, logos, and symbols,_totalSupply,_burn fee,mint fee,fee,

 ```
 creatBasisToken()` or `creatComplexToken()